metrorailings/OwlBlog/content/posts/week-1-insights.md

 ## Bears @ Lions

 Lions are an undisciplined bunch.
 Jamie Collins was kicked out for idiotically making contact with a referee.
 Cornerbacks are unnecessarily grabbing facemasks.
 Mitchell Trubisky is doing his damndest to give this game away and the Lions are simply unwilling to take the win.

+I need to see why, but the Lions are choking away a three-score lead in the 4th quarter.
+What a lily-livered team.
+What kind of turd franchise allows a schmuck like Mitch Trubisky to stage a big comeback on the road?

+***

+## Dolphins @ Patriots

+As expected, the Patriots are having fun leveraging Newton's athleticism on read-option plays and rushing packages.

+80% of offensive plays for the Patriots have utilized play-action.
+Crazy.
+New England seems intent on defining its offense through